shopware5/devdocs/source/developers-guide/shopware-5-plugin-update-guide/index.md

 ## Updating an example plugin
 In the following steps we'll update our "SwagExample1" Plugin to run with Shopware 5 and fully responsive.

-### Creating folder structure
+### Creating directory structure
-In the first step of updating our plugin to be compatible with Shopware 5, we'll simply create the new folder structure.
-The current folder structure looks like this:
+In the first step of updating our plugin to be compatible with Shopware 5, we'll simply create the new directory structure.
+The current directory structure looks like this:
 ![Current structure](current-structure.png)

-Now we simply create two new folders inside of "Views":
+Now we simply create two new directories inside of "Views":
 __emotion__ and __responsive__.
-Additionally, we move the existing "frontend" folder into the "emotion" folder.
+Additionally, we move the existing "frontend" directory into the "emotion" directory.

-All we need to do for now is create some additional folders inside the __responsive__ folder.
+All we need to do for now is create some additional directories inside the __responsive__ directory.
-Your folder structure should look like this:
+Your directory structure should look like this:
 ```
 Views/
 |->responsive/